Robustness Among Multiwinner Voting Rules: Parameterized Algorithms for the Robustness Radius Problem

-Second, we observe that the robustness radius for our election is at most $n^2$.
-Indeed, we can take any winning candidate, and with at most $n^2$ swaps we can push him or her to have rank at least $n+1$.
-Such a candidate will no longer be a member of $W$ and, so, the outcome of the election will change.
+Third, we observe that the robustness radius for our election is at most $n^2$.
+Indeed, we can take a member of a winning committee and with at most $n^2$ swaps we can push him or her to have rank $n+1$ or higher.
+Such a candidate no longer belongs to any winning committee and, so, the outcome of the election is changed.
+From now on we focus on sequences of at most $n^2$ swaps.

-Third, we observe that in order to change the outcome of an election, we should only swap such candidates that at least one of them has rank at most $n^2 + n + 1$.
-Indeed, consider a candidate $c$ with $\rank(c) > n^2 + n + 1$.
-After $n^2$ swaps, the rank of this candidate would still be above $n$, so he or she still would not belong to any winning committee.
-Thus, a swap of any two candidates with ranks higher than $n^2 + n + 1$ does not belong to any of the sequences of at most $n^2$ swaps that change the election result (the exact positions of these two candidates would have no influence on the STV outcome).
+Fourth, we observe that in order to change the outcome of an election, we should only swap such pairs of candidates that at least one candidate in the pair has rank at most $n^2 + n$.
+Indeed, consider a candidate $c$ with $\rank(c) > n^2 + n$.
+After $n^2$ swaps, the rank of this candidate would still be above $n$, so he or she still would not belong to any winning committee (indeed, as without the shifts, the candidate would be eliminated in the initial set of rounds, when the candidates with no first-place votes are eliminated).
+Thus, a swap of two candidates with ranks higher than $n^2 + n$ does not affect the set of winning committees (the exact positions of these two candidates have no influence on the STV outcome).

-As a result, it suffices to focus on the candidates with ranks at most $n^2 + n + 1$.
-There are at most $n(n^2 + n + 1)$ such candidates.
-Consequently, there are at most $(2n^3 + 2n^2 + 2n)^{n^2}$ possible $n^2$-long sequences of swaps which we need to check in order to find the optimal one.
+As a result, it suffices to focus on the candidates with ranks at most $n^2 + n$.
+There are at most $n(n^2 + n)$ of them and, consequently, there are at most $(2n^3 + 2n^2)^{n^2}$ possible $n^2$-long sequences of swaps which we need to check in order to find the shortest one that guarantees the result change.
+For each sequence of swaps, we test in $\fpt$ time whether the election outcome changes.
 This completes the proof. \end{proof}

 The algorithm for the case of $\bordacc$ is more involved.
 Briefly put, it relies on finding in $\fpt$ time (with respect to the number of voters) either the unique winning committee or two committees tied for victory.
-In the former case, it combines brute-force search with dynamic programming, and in the latter either a single swap or a clever greedy algorithm suffice.
-Due to clarity, we start with presenting the first phase, i.e., finding the unique winning committee or two tied committees, as a separate proposition.
+In the former case, it combines brute-force search with dynamic programming, and in the latter case, either a single swap or a greedy algorithm suffice.
+For clarity, we start with presenting the first phase, that is, finding the unique winning committee or two tied committees, as a separate proposition.